vovapolu/vovapolu.github.io/stalagmite_eng.md

 I will use the following notation for classes used in benchmarks:
 - `caseClass` -- normal `case class`
 - `caseClassMeta` -- macro-generated class that duplicates the functionality of `caseClass`
-- `caseClassSpec` -- specialization for `caseClassMeta`, essentially the same class, written by "hands"
 - `memoisedCaseClass` -- also an ordinary `case class`, created for comparison with memorization verison
 - `memoisedMeta` -- the generated class with `strong memoisation`
-- `memoisedSpec` -- specialization for `memoisedMeta`
 - `memoisedWeak` -- the generated class with `weak memoisation`
-- `memoisedWeakSpec` -- specialization for `memoisedWeak`
 - `optimizeHeapCaseClass` -- `case class` for comparison with `heap optimization`
 - `optimizeHeapMeta` -- the generated class with `heap optimization`
-- `optimizeHeapSpec` -- specialization for `optimizeHeapMeta`

 *TL;DR* There are three groups of classes that were used during testing. `caseClass.*` tested duplication of `case classes`, `memoised.*` tested memorization, `optimizeHeap*` -- fields packaging. `*caseClass` served as the baselines for each group, and were simple `case classes`.